-Through a comprehensive analysis of the Pantheon compilation of SNe Ia data, combined with OHD and BAO datasets, we have obtained the time evolution of key cosmological quantities, including \(a(t)\), \(H(t)\), and \(R(t)\), as well as their time derivatives, during the later stages of cosmic evolution.
-Utilizing these datasets and the evolution equations for non-minimally coupled models, we numerically computed the energy density \(\rho(t,\alpha,\beta,n,k)\), pressure \(p(t,\alpha,\beta,n,k)\), and the resulting effective EoS parameter profiles for both linear and non-linear coupling scenarios within the context of an exponential pressure profile.
-We identified domains in the parameter \(k-n\) space where the observational data supports the null, weak, and strong energy conditions on energy density.
-Three parameter space domains have been identified which correspond to (i) allowed parameter values that yield non-negative energy density at all accessible times, which satisfies Weak Energy Condition (ii) parameter space that simultaneously satisfies the conditions for Null and Weak and Dominant Energy Conditions (iii) parameter space corresponding to a non-phantom type of dark energy-dominated era of the universe and also satisfies the conditions for Null and Weak Energy Conditions but violates Strong Energy Conditions.
-The temporal behavior of effective EoS parameter for these cases for both types of coupling scenarios was also presented.
-In both types of coupled models, we observed an accelerating dark energy solution that is non-phantom and aligns well with the observational data.
-Both forms of non-minimally coupled interactions can partially replicate the behavior seen in the minimally coupled scenario.\\
+Through a comprehensive analysis of the Pantheon compilation of SNe Ia data, combined with OHD and BAO datasets, we derived the time evolution of key cosmological quantities, including $a(t)$, $H(t)$, and $R(t)$, along with their time derivatives, during the later stages of cosmic evolution.
+Using these datasets and the evolution equations for non-minimally coupled models, we numerically computed the energy density $\rho(t, \alpha, \beta, n, k)$, pressure $p(t, \alpha, \beta, n, k)$, and the effective equation of state (EoS) parameter profiles for linear and non-linear coupling scenarios with an exponential pressure profile.
+Domains in the $k$-$n$ parameter space were identified where observational data supports the specific energy conditions: (i) Non-negative energy density satisfying the Weak Energy Condition (ii) the Null, Weak, and Dominant Energy Conditions are simultaneously satisfied (iii) a non-phantom dark energy era satisfying satisfying null and Weak energy conditions but violating strong energy conditions.
+The temporal behavior of the effective EoS parameter for these cases was presented for both coupling scenarios.
+In both models, we observed an accelerating, non-phantom dark energy solution consistent with observational data.
+Both types of non-minimal coupling can partially replicate the behavior of the minimally coupled scenario. \\